rapyuta-robotics/rapyuta-io-docs/hugo/content/1_understanding-rio/11_introduction-to-rapyuta-io.md

 ---
 title: "Introduction"
-description: rapyuta.io is a platform that enables robotics solution development by providing the necessary software infrastructure and facilitating the interaction between multiple stakeholders who contribute to the solution development.
+description: rapyuta.io is a collection of tools and managed services that helps solve challenges of building, provisioning, operating, and iterating on distributed robotic applications.
 weight: 11
 versions:
   free-pro-team: '*'